-Everything starts and ends in your brain.
+Everything begins and ends in your brain.
 How your mind works determines how happy you are, how healthy you are, how successful you feel, and how well you interact with others.
 The patterns of your mind encourage you toward success, or cause you to struggle in mediocrity, or worse.
 Learning how to focus and direct your mind is one of the most important ingredients of a healthy and successful life, love, and career.

 CBT is one of the few forms of psychotherapy that has been scientifically tested and found to be effective in hundreds of clinical trials and for many different problems.
-In contrast to other forms of therapy, CBT is more focused on the present (including how the past has influenced the present), more time-limited, more problem-solving, and generates concrete and specific tools you can use in your life immediately.
+In contrast to other forms of therapy, CBT is more focused on the present (including how the past has influenced the present), more time-limited, more problem-solving, and generates concrete and specific tools you can use immediately.

-THE IMPORTANCE OF HOMEWORK IN SOLUTION-DRIVEN CHANGE | Homework is an important component of Solution Driven Change.
+THE IMPORTANCE OF HOMEWORK IN SOLUTION-DRIVEN CHANGE | Homework is an important component of Solution-Driven Change.
 Developed collaboratively during therapy sessions, homework assignments may be used to rehearse new skills, practice coping strategies, and restructure destructive beliefs.
-Although some patients believe that the effectiveness of psychotherapy depends on the quality of in-session work, research indicates consistent homework during the rest of the week may be even more important.
+Although some patients believe that the effectiveness of psychotherapy depends on the quality of in-session work, research indicates consistent homework during the remainder of the week may be even more important.
 Without homework, the insights, plans, and good intentions that emerge during a therapy session are at risk of being buried by patterns of negative thinking and behavior that have been strengthened through years of inadvertent rehearsal.
-Ask yourself, "Is an hour of therapeutic work enough to create change during the other 167 hours in a week?"
+Ask yourself, "Is one hour of therapeutic work enough to create change during the remaining 167 hours in your week?"

-- Emotional Regulation Skills: understanding emotions and reducing vulnerability to them, incorporating self-care, opposite action and building positive experience.
+Emotional Regulation Skills: understanding emotions and reducing vulnerability to them, incorporating self-care, opposite action and building positive experience.

-- Distress Tolerance Skills: Building frustration tolerance, utilizing crisis survival strategies and plans.
+Distress Tolerance Skills: Building frustration tolerance, utilizing crisis survival strategies and plans.

 How to Respond to Your Inner Critic

 How to Cultivate a State of Mind That Releases the Anxious Mind

 Ways to Channel Anxious Energy Toward Skillful Behaviors